Class B Dealer C.C. Baird

 “We have footage that shows how Class “B” dealers pay people called “bunchers” who go out and steal family pets or fraudulently acquire dogs and cats from “free to good home” ads.
 “B” dealers keep these family pets in absolutely horrendous conditions where they are abused, neglected, and often left to die.”

-Last Chance for Animals' SIU unit handed the material gathered during the undercover investigation to the U.S. Attorney's Office, who brought in the U.S. Department of Agriculture, the Environmental Protection Agency, the U.S. Postal Systems, Arkansas State Police, and the local Sheriffs Department.
+Last Chance for Animals' SIU handed the material gathered during the undercover investigation to the U.S. Attorney's Office, who brought in the U.S. Department of Agriculture, the Environmental Protection Agency, the U.S. Postal Service, Arkansas State Police, and the local Sheriffs Department.
 August 2003 brought an early morning raid to Baird’s facility.
 Citing numerous violations of the Animal Welfare Act, animals were rescued from Martin Creek Kennels with the help of Northeastern Arkansas for Animals (NAFA).

 LCA’s investigation of C.C.
 Baird’s Martin Creek Kennels prompted the largest animal cruelty case in U.S. history.
-The U.S. Attorney’s office, along with state, federal and local officials,’ brought a case against Baird resulting in a guilty plea to felony charges of conspiracy to launder money in an operation involving the sale of dogs and cats to research laboratories.
+The U.S. Attorney’s office, along with state, federal and local officials, brought a case against Baird resulting in a guilty plea to felony charges of conspiracy to launder money in an operation involving the sale of dogs and cats to research laboratories.

 Baird's guilty plea stems from his role in mail fraud, in which he violated the Animal Welfare Act by transferring dogs and cats to research facilities with false acquisition records through his facility, Martin Creek Kennels.
 The charge against Baird is punishable by up to 10 years in prison and a fine of more than $5 million.
-Baird’s sentencing is expected in early 2006.

 "We are very pleased with the outcome of the case.
 The U.S. Attorney's office, and specifically Bud Cummins, has done a stellar job.
 He understands the terrible impact Baird has had on thousands of people and their animals and has worked hard to make sure justice is served.”